Alchus/scout-stuff/README.md

 For example, a solo camping trip or hike can count as a "troop activity".
 For knowledge and skill requirements, I can demonstrate them using my own words in text, photos, a video clip,  etc.

 I acknowledge that the value of demonstrating knowledge and skills in a group setting comes from the opportunity for correction from someone more experienced.
-To avoid gaps due to ignorance, I will learn from at least two sources (e.g. handbook + 1 other source) for each item, and document what that source was.
+To avoid gaps due to ignorance, I will reference a reliable source for each item, rather than my own best guess.

 For requirements that are essentially tied to scouting or group activity, I can fill them by participating in other groups of adults where that is feasible, by doing something myself, or a combination of the two.